-Searching for a real estate agent is like searching for a doctor or a lawyer: The best way to find a good one is to get a recommendation from a trusted friend as long as he doesn't recommend his uncle Walter who just opened a business and will "give you a great deal."
+Searching for a real estate agent is like searching for a doctor or a lawyer: The best way to find a good one is to get a recommendation from a trusted friend.
 However, if you're moving to a new location where you don't know anyone, you can't rely on your friends.
 Alternatives include:

 - Major brokerage firms: Well-established brokers have a reputation to protect, so they won't set you up with a bad real estate agent who's going to earn them a negative review.

 - Online neighborhood chat forums, such as Nextdoor: Open an account in your prospective neighborhood and post an introduction, explaining that you're a homebuyer looking for a good agent.
 You'll probably get several recommendations.

 - Open houses: Visit one or more open houses in the neighborhood and chat with the people there as well as with the listing agent showing the property.
 You're bound to get leads.

 - Online referral services: Using these services can be a bit like buying insurance online, but if you're moving far away and need to search remotely, they can be valuable resources.
 Use these services only if you're serious about finding an agent because once you enter your information, they will follow up — sometimes aggressively — even if you change your mind.

 When Can You Fire a Real Estate Agent?